House on Willow Street could have been so much more. The potential is certainly there but, unfortunately, the cliches take over completely.

 But everything just fell short somehow.
 The strong characters suddenly turned whiny and the annoying characters were just annoying for no real reason.
 It’s only 90 minutes long and still, it felt too long.

 Also, too much of the acting was just off, but I do feel that the script is probably to blame.
 At least to some degree.
 So yeah, I just expected more… and I wanted more!

 Alastair Orr directed House on Willow Street and he’s done horror before.
-He directed movies like Indigenous from 2014 and Expiration from 2011.
+He directed movies like Indigenous in 2014 and Expiration in 2011.
 I have no doubt he can make better movies than he did with this one, so I really don’t know what went wrong.
 Maybe it’s just a case of “Less is more” and he gave us way too much with this one.

 House on Willow Street will be out in limited US release and on VOD on March 24, 2017.
 It originally premiered at London FrightFest Film Festival in August 2016.